joedono/House-of-Z/notes/eloreth-manor.md

 ## Layout
 The manor has 2 stories.
 It has:
 - A reception hall or lobby
-- 4 main bedrooms
+- 2 main bedrooms
-- 2 guest bedrooms
+- 1 guest bedroom
-- Servant's quarters for 4
+- Servant's quarters for 2
 - Kitchen
 - Dining Room
 - Study